ErikFerragut/ErikFerragut.github.io/_posts/2013-07-03-resilience-paper-accepted.md

 Symposium on Resilient Control Systems (<a href="https://www.ieee.org/conferences_events/conferences/conferencedetails/index.html?Conf_ID=30909">ISRCS 2013</a>).
-In the paper, we make rigorous the commonly accepted non-rigorous definition of a resilient system as one that "maintains state awareness and and acceptable level of operational normalcy in response to disturbances including threats of an unexpected and malicious nature" [1].
+In the paper, we make rigorous the commonly accepted non-rigorous definition of a resilient system as one that maintains state awareness and and acceptable level of operational normalcy in response to disturbances including threats of an unexpected and malicious nature [1].
 We do this by mathematically defining resilience in terms of state awareness and operational normalcy.</p>

 <p>[1] C. G. Rieger, D. I. Gertman, and M. A. McQueen, "Resilient